Finsenty54/AFL_train/issue.md

 ## Describe
 Two heap-buffer-overflow were discovered in AudioFile.
-The first one is being triggered in function decodeWaveFile() at AudioFile.h:502, the second one is being triggered in function determineAudioFileFormat() at AudioFile.h:1148.
+The first one is being triggered in function decodeWaveFile() at AudioFile.h:502, and the second one is being triggered in function determineAudioFileFormat() at AudioFile.h:1148.

 ## Reproduce
 test program